Skip to main content

 Dr. Iain Lampert

-National champion debater, elite coach, and founder of Authentalk; COO at ModernBrain.
-Designs the formats, judging rubrics, and progression mechanics that make rounds feel fair and skill compound across a season.
+National champion debater, elite coach, founder of Authentalk, COO at ModernBrain.
+Designs the formats and judging that make rounds fair and skill compound.

 AI & pedagogy